-The threat of stains are everywhere.
+The threat of stains is everywhere.
 Every time we eat, go outdoors, do a DIY project, or even do office work we encounter things that can ruin our clothing in a flash.
 Because money can be tight and no one wants to have to toss away clothing, it’s important to know how to approach these stains and effectively treat them.
 Take a look below at 7 common stains and how to remove them so you’ll be ready to tackle stains in the future and make sure they don’t get the chance to set in!
 Here is what you need to know about treating common stains:

 7 Common Stains and How to Remove Them